ahmetseha/ahmetseha/README.md

 I am a disciplined, self-motivated, meticulous software developer, especially interested in web programming.
 I enjoy being part of a team.
 I am a software developer eager to learn new technologies.
 I am an amateur pixel artist and I write technical articles.

-🌱 I’m currently learning TypeScript and Next.js
+🌱 I’m currently learning TypeScript and GraphQL
 <!--
 **ahmetseha/ahmetseha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.